-Think about how the popularity of mobile technology, social media and wearable tech was unforeseeable few years back.
+Think about how the popularity of mobile technology, social media, and the wearable tech was unforeseeable a few years back.
 Exploring new trends is not just about jumping on the next “cool idea” but rather about you exploring new spaces where competition is less fierce.
-Identifying the next trend, can be the right step your business needs to gain a competitive edge.
+Identifying the next trend can be the right step your business needs to gain a competitive edge.

 Let’s take a look at what everyone will be talking about in 2016:

 Payment card industry has some serious competition to worry about.
-Products like Android Pay, Apple Pay and Samsung Pay are securing more partnerships with retailer and banks in addition to garnering Point-Of-Sale Terminals support.
-A recent Gartner study reports that “by 2018, 50 Percent of consumers in mature markets will use smartphones or wearables for mobile payments”.
+Products like Android Pay, Apple Pay, and Samsung Pay are securing more partnerships with retailers and banks in addition to garnering Point-Of-Sale Terminals support.
+A recent Gartner study reports that “by 2018, 50 percent of consumers in mature markets will use smartphones or wearables for mobile payments”.